Howaldtswerke-Deutsche Werft

-Howaldtswerke-Deutsche Werft (often abbreviated HDW) is a German shipbuilding company, headquartered in Kiel.
-It is part of the ThyssenKrupp Marine Systems (TKMS) group, owned by ThyssenKrupp.
+Howaldtswerke-Deutsche Werft GmbH (often abbreviated HDW) was a German shipbuilding company, headquartered in Kiel.
+It is now known as part of the TKMS (TKMS), owned by ThyssenKrupp.
 The Howaldtswerke shipyard was founded in Kiel in 1838 and merged with Hamburg-based Deutsche Werft to form Howaldtswerke-Deutsche Werft (HDW) in 1968.
 The company's shipyard was formerly used by Friedrich Krupp Germaniawerft until the end of World War II.